Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

    - What is the name of the SIEM product you selected?
    - What is the name of the SIEM vendor organization?
    - What are the features of this SIEM?
-   - What are the primary advantages of this SIEM?
+   - What are the primary advantages of this SIEM ?